 All record reviews will take place at Police HQ, Ripley and the exact date and time will need to be agreed with the visit partner and the Office of the Police and Crime Commissioner.
 Generally, the visits take place during the day, however, evening or weekend reviews can be facilitated if required.

 Upon arriving at Police HQ the ICVs are provided with three redacted Custody Records (the redactions ensure that individuals are not identifiable as their personal information is obscured).
-ICV’s will then read through the record and report upon pre-set criteria which examines if the detained person was held appropriate to their needs and in line with PACE Code C.
+ICV’s will then read through the record and report upon pre-set criteria which examine if the detained person was held appropriate to their needs and in line with PACE Code C.

 The pre-set criteria that ICRs report upon is contained in a Survey Gizmo format, therefore ICRs should have basic IT skills.